Skip to Content

 The Berenice Beach Club has a shuttle that takes and brings you from Aqaba (15 min of a scenic drive).

 Tala Bay itself is a coveted destination for its beaches.
-Located at only 15 minutes from Aqaba, people love it for being calm and away from the buzz in Aqaba.
+Located only 15 minutes from Aqaba, people love it for being calm and away from the buzz in Aqaba.

 Check here the best Tala Bay Aqaba Hotels